antoniomika/sish/README.md

       --debug                                       Enable debugging information -d, --domain string                               The root domain for HTTP(S) multiplexing that will be appended to subdomains (default "ssi.sh")
       --force-requested-aliases                     Force the aliases used to be the one that is requested.
 Will fail the bind if it exists already
+      --use-ports-from-keys                         Ignore requested port and use the one specified as "sishport" option with the user's pubkey, if exists.
       --force-requested-ports                       Force the ports used to be the one that is requested.
 Will fail the bind if it exists already
       --force-requested-subdomains                  Force the subdomains used to be the one that is requested.
 Will fail the bind if it exists already
       --geodb                                       Use a geodb to verify country IP address association for IP filtering